-The Imvanex vaccine is likely to help even if given after contact.
+Yes, the Imvanex vaccine is likely to help even if given after you have been in contact with mpox.
 It should limit the risk of infection or limit the severity of illness if the infection develops.

 Vaccination for close contacts is most effective when given within four days of contact.
 However, it might still be effective for up to 14 days after.

 Will smallpox vaccinations from childhood still be active?

 Many adults older than 50 will have had the smallpox vaccine as a child.

 Childhood vaccination doesn’t prevent mpox infection now.
 We know this because many of the reported cases were in people who were vaccinated as a child.